 This low sugar ketchup recipe is a great way to cut down on the amount of 'hidden' sugar that you eat.
-You’ll still have the tangy fruitiness that tomato ketchup provides, but without the high levels of refined sugar and salt that a shop bought bottle of the red stuff will provide.
+It's a lovely tangy, sweet sauce but this healthy tomato ketchup has no refined sugar and less salt than shop bought alternatives.

 Ingredients